-1. What is the travel rule?
+1. What is the Travel Rule?

-The Travel Rule requires financial institutions to share certain basic information about their customers when transactions over a certain amount to another financial institution take place.
-The Monetary Authority of Singapore (MAS) has recently incorporated the Financial Action Task Force Value Transfer Requirements (‘Travel Rule’) under the Payment Services Act (Notice PSN02).
-In compliance with the new requirements, Cake DeFi will be implementing new measures on funds withdrawals from 31 March 2022 onwards.
-The Travel Rule is also known as the FATF Recommendation #16 on combating against money laundering and the financing of terrorism and proliferation.
+The Monetary Authority of Singapore (MAS) has recently incorporated the Financial Action Task Force Value Transfer Requirements (‘Travel Rule’) under the Payment Services Act (Notice PSN02) to combat money laundering and other financial crimes.
+In compliance with the Travel Rule requirements, Cake DeFi will be implementing new measures on funds withdrawals from 31 March 2022 onwards.

 4. How do I whitelist an address?